What is CRM?

 According to the Edelman Trust Barometer, 56% of people worry that business leaders are purposely trying to mislead people by saying things they know are false or gross exaggerations.

-If customers don’t feel they can trust your business, they typically aren’t willing to spend money with your business.
-They won’t be loyal, and they certainly won’t promote your business.
-This lack of trust makes everything harder and more expensive for your business.
+If they don’t trust your business, they won’t spend money with you, remain loyal, or promote your brand.
+This lack of trust makes everything harder—and more expensive—for your business:

-• Sales teams struggle to sell to customers
+• Sales teams struggle to convert prospects into customers.

-• Marketing teams struggle to create messages that fail to convert sales prospects into customers
+• Marketing teams craft messages that fail to resonate.

-• Customer support teams are forced to deal with the same problems over and over again
+• Customer support teams deal with the same recurring issues.

 Trust is the starting point.